Godiesc/Chameleons-Beauty/README.md

 # Adapted to "Beautiful" Themes

-You should install the themes from firefox add-ons web page:<a href= "https://addons.mozilla.org/es/firefox/user/7024772/"> Here </a>
+You should install the themes from firefox add-ons web page: <a href= "https://addons.mozilla.org/es/firefox/user/7024772/">Here</a>

 ![Splash3CamaleonThemes3](https://user-images.githubusercontent.com/22057609/122129403-a85bb580-cdfb-11eb-8699-aaba1ff4d1e4.jpg)